 The best is found at Jae Aun Bua Loy Nam Khing along Yaowarat Road.
 This tiny dessert stall has spent the last 20 years perfecting the recipe.
 The long line of daily customers says it all.

 105/1 Bon Marche Market Park

 Poke your head into any market and you’ll spot little bags of orange tong yord balls.
 Thailand rarely uses egg in their desserts, but this is an exception to the rule.
 The yolks of chicken or duck eggs are mixed with sugar and flower water, before being cooked in palm sugar syrup.
 Be warned, they are as sweet as they are addictive.

 To the uninitiated, mamuang nam pla wan seem a little terrifying.
 Tart unripe mango slices served with a dip made from sweetened fish sauce, chilies, and dry shrimps is enough to put even the most hardened of street food veterans off.
-The brave who do try it are never disappointed.
+Those brave who do try it though are rarely disappointed.

 There are plenty of stalls around Bangkok selling the dessert, but at the upmarket Or Tor Kor food market near Chatuchak you'll find a vendor that's become famed for their nam pla wan dipping sauce.